-Indivisible is an upcoming, side-scrolling RPG platformer being developed by Lab Zero Games, best known for creating the 2D arcade fighter Skullgirls.
-After launching an Indiegogo campaign for the game back in 2015, Lab Zero has gone on to raise over $2M, well beyond the studio’s initial goal.
-Since then, they’ve partnered with 505 Games, who will be publishing the Indie title.
+Indivisible is an upcoming side-scrolling RPG developed by Lab Zero Games, best known for the 2D fighter Skullgirls.
+After launching an Indiegogo campaign for the game back in 2015, Lab Zero would go on to raise over $2M, well beyond the studio’s initial goal, and have since secured a publisher in 505 Games.

 Indivisible Release Date

-Outside of combat instances, Indivisible takes a Metroidvania approach to exploration.
-Over the course of Anja’s journey, she’ll come across a number of tools and abilities that can be used to reach new areas that were previously inaccessible.
-Among these is an axe which allows you to scale walls, and a bow which lets you attack enemies from a distance before engaging in battle.
+Outside of combat sequences, Indivisible takes a Metroidvania approach to exploration.
+Over the course of her journey, Ajna will acquire new tools and abilities that allow her to reach new areas that were previously inaccessible.
+Among these is an axe that can be used to scale walls, as well as a bow and arrow that can chip away at enemies’ health from a distance.

 The Final Word

 While the indie game scene may be oversaturated with Metroidvanias, Indivisible seems to be bringing a lot of new elements to the table.

 From its classic RPG influenced mechanics to its beautiful 2D hand-drawn animations and 3D backgrounds, the game seems to have nailed the style and feel it’s aiming for.
 It’ll be interesting to see how Lab Zero’s foray into action-RPGs is received when Indivisible launches later this October.